adammangzijun/tp/docs/DeveloperGuide.md

 Step 3.
 The `Model` then calls `AddressBook#setRecords(Person)` to update the variable in the `AddressBook`.
 The medical records of the patient is displayed at the left column in the `recordListPanel`.
-The `personBeingViewedPanel` contains the person card of the patient.
+The `personBeingViewedPanel` contains the patient card of the patient.

 The following sequence diagram shows how the undo operation works: